hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

             A collection of python functions that are used by the linear regression tool.
    |__ bat
        Batch files for Windows that are used to open a browser window to the dashboards
+        |__ configuration_dashboard
 #            |__ configuration.bat
                  Opens the forecast configuration dashboard in a Google Chrome browser.
 The content of the bat file may need to be adapted to deployment conditions.
+             |__ Station.ico
+                 Icon for the shortcut to the forecast configuration dashboard.
 #  |__ data
        Example data to demonstrate how the forecast tools work.
 The Needs to be replaced with data by the hydromet organization for deployment.
 The data and file formats are described in more detail in the file doc/deployment.md.
         |__ daily_runoff